bitprj/devrel/Association_Mining/blog.md

 # Association Rule Mining in Python

 Ever wondered why you get recommendation emails that suggest you buy things related to what you bought earlier?
 Perhaps a pillow cover is recommended when you buy a new bedsheet.
 You might have noticed that whenever you buy things online, you are also given a list of items which other customers bought along with the item that you buy.
 For example, when you buy a mobile phone, you are automatically shown a phone case in the recommended products.
-Similarly, whenever you are in a mall, you might have noticed that bread and butter are kept nearby.
-This naturally helps us in buying things but it also increases the shop's profit because every retailer knows that if you put two products next to each other on a shelf, they're more likely to be sold together.
 This magical recommendations of the items based on what others buy with an item is nothing but association mining.
 One of the most interesting associations is the diaper-beer pair.
 You might be thinking, how are diaper and beer correlated?
-But in 1992, Karen Heath, stumbled across this correlation.
+Some researchers stumbled across this correlation.
 Evidently, young fathers tend to go to stores late at night to buy diapers, and also pick up beer.
 This became quite the folklore in data analysis.

 Let's skip to the part where we become the magicians and find the associations between products.
 Apriori is an algorithm is used for finding association rules.
 The three major terms which help to understand the Apriori algorithm are:
  * Support